-The social criteria for the long term technology development in the coal mining industry of the USSR are important determinants for the decision making in coal mining activities.
-Despite that the criteria as well as their relative role has been changing over time it is still possible to summarize the development that the main role of technical development is to ease the hard physical labor of the people working underground, make working conditions more comfortable and safer and in general to minimize the number of underground jobs as far as possible.
+The social criteria for the long-term technology development in the coal-mining industry of the USSR are important determinants for the decision making in coal-mining activities.
+Despite the fact that the criteria, as well as their relative roles have been changing over time, it is still possible to summarize that the main role of technical development is to ease the hard physical labor of the people working underground, to make working conditions more comfortable and safer, and in general to minimize the number of underground jobs as much as possible.
 This was and continues to be the major social objective pursued in the mechanization process at coal mines.